-First thing to remember, is that it’s natural to begin with something like, “Today we’re talking about [whatever topic].
+The first thing to remember is that it’s natural, to begin with, something like, “Today we’re talking about [whatever topic].
 And the Biblical Principle of [this Bible verse that corresponds] teaches us [this about what God has to say on this topic].”
 Now pausing here for a moment, let’s appreciate how Biblical Principles resonate with even the smallest child.
-And then continue with either sharing from your narration of your own studies.
-Or read directly from the resource you’re learning from.
-I have to say that narrating it can make it much more lively for your children.
-Especially if you go with a story format.
+And then continue with either sharing from the narration of your studies.
+Or read directly from the resource from which you’re learning.
+I have to say that narrating it can make it much more lively for your children, especially if you use a story format.

 Branching Off to Work at Skill Level

 After you read or narrate the same introduction information with your students, you can give notebook pages to your students.
-The notebook pages can be either graphic organizers, a narration from the lesson, or notes that your student takes.
+The notebook pages can be either graphic organizers, lesson narration, or notes your student takes.
 In either case, you can decide the following according to individual abilities:

-- Which notebook page you want your students to use.
-And the notebook pages you give may vary among them according to how you want them to record from the lesson.
+- which notebook page you want your students to use (the notebook pages you give may vary in type according to how you want your children to record from the lesson),

 (There are several examples of lessons and notebook pages found in our free Caterpillar Members’ Club area.)

 Sure, it takes some time out of your schedule to dig for Bible Principles that relate to your topic.
 But such treasures there are to be found.
 In my journey, it has been worth the time and the effort.
 I’ve been learning alongside my children, and I wouldn’t have it any other way.

 Thank you for allowing me to share with you.
 And I hope you find this helpful and inspiring.